Heart-Shaped Box: Legacy

 In his review of Nirvana's eponymous greatest hits album in 2002, Will Bryant of Pitchfork wrote, "I've always considered 'Heart-Shaped Box', with its elliptical guitar figure and explosive choruses, to be one of Cobain's most accomplished compositions.
 For all its heavy-handed symbolism, the song strikes deepest to Cobain's preoccupation with birth, the menstrual cycle, and female anatomy, wound tightly with primal tension in the verses and released with sublime catharsis in the choruses."
 Andrew Romano of The Daily Beast called it "as close as Cobain ever got to a perfect song", with "a perfect music video to match".

 In 1999, the song was voted number 10 in Kerrang! magazine's "100 Greatest Rock Tracks Ever!"
+The Guardian and Kerrang! ranked the song number one and number two, respectively, on their lists of the 20 greatest Nirvana songs.
 In 2022, Pitchfork readers voted it the 30th best song of the 1990s.
+In November 2025, the song surpassed one billion streams on Spotify.

 20th anniversary version

 A second "Heart-Shaped Box" single was released in September 2013, to promote the 20th anniversary re-release of In Utero.
 The three-track promo CD single was included with the first 2000 copies of the "Super Deluxe" edition of the re-issue, and featured Albini's original mix of the song and a remix prepared by Albini in 2013 as B-sides.